michael-cw/susoquestionnairemanual/README.md

 Solutions](https://docs.mysurvey.solutions/).
 Questionnaires created in [Survey Solutions designer](https://designer.mysurvey.solutions/), can either be loaded directly from the data collection server, or through the upload of an exported json string.
+Manual content can be provide through text input fields.
+The resulting manual can be downloaded either es HTML, Word or PowerPoint document.

 ## Installation